capanoglu-hus/ETHWalletTransaction/README.md

 # ETHWalletTransaction

-By entering the wallet address, accessing the address-bound transaction address on the ETH blockchain and viewing the details of these transactions
+By entering the wallet address, it is possible to access the transaction address linked to the address in the ETH blockchain and view the details of these transactions.

 #### .Net Core Web Api - React.js - Docker  / Nethereum - Infura Api